 The almost 2,500-year-old Parthenon inspires and bewitches.
 Who could remain unaffected by its pediments and columns, its reverential view over the city of Athens and its magnificently rich heritage that consists of stony resistance in the face of unending challenges?
 But perhaps there is still more to learn about the Parthenon in the entrails of history.
 Here are ten facts (plus one) about the imposing monument of Parthenon that we hope will interest and inspire you.

 Take a journey through time and discover the glory of ancient Athens when the city reached its peak.
 Transcend the time walking by extraordinary artifacts, carefully placed under the natural lighting that only an architectural masterpiece can offer: welcome to the Acropolis Museum!

-Acropolis is called every city or town built on the top of a hill or on a high ground level.
-The word derives from the Greek “acropolis” and is a composition of two other words: “acro” – that means edge – and “polis” – that means city.
-However, when we talk about THE Acropolis, we always refer to the Acropolis of Athens, the famous navel where the Ancient Greek spirit was nurtured and illuminated the track of the western civilization.
+The word 'Acropolis' is the name of every city or town built on the top of a hill or on a high ground level.
+The word derives from the Greek 'acropolis' and is a composition of two other words, 'acro', which means 'edge', and 'polis', which means 'city'.
+However, when we talk about the Acropolis, we always refer to the Acropolis of Athens, the famous navel where the Ancient Greek spirit was nurtured in order to later illuminate the track of western civilization.

-Here is a list of the most important archaeological sites which are maintained regularly and definitely worth your time!
-Athens may well be the cradle of Democracy and has many important archeological sites, but there are also other places in Greece which host must-see archeological gems.
+Do you plan on visiting Greece for its staggering ancient history and culture but you don’t know which archaeological sites you should visit first?
+Here is a list of the most important archaeological sites which are definitely worth your time!
+Athens may well be the cradle of Democracy and Western civilization, but there are other places in Greece which host must-see archeological gems as well!